ariadne-cps/website/content/tutorial.md

 tank.new_mode(flow);
 ```

-Now we can add dynamics for the location of the automaton.
+Now we can add dynamics for the location in respect to the automaton.
 But first, let us define some parameters:

 ```c++
 RealParameter alpha("alpha",0.02);